surma/surma.dev/content/things/compile-js.md

 necessary state and will take care of storing that state on the heap for you (hence "stackless").
 Upon resuming the coroutine, it will restore the state and continue running the function where it left of previously.
-The protocol (i.e. the expected method and data types) are not straight forward, and I am glad to have found [David Mazières blog post on Coroutines][coroutines] that I followed quite closely.
+The protocol (i.e. the expected method and data types) are honestly not straight forward, and I am glad to have found [David Mazières blog post on Coroutines][coroutines] that I followed quite closely.

 Syntactically, I once again took an easy route.
 Generators are just special functions, so I just created yet another special constructor on `JSValue`: